libsev/libsev-doc/cpp/naming-conventions.md

 ```

 # Getters and setters
 Variable names must not be verbs.
 Do not include `get` as part of the getter function name.
+Note that while "size" can technically be used as a verb, it is not commonly used as such in programming, as the verb "resize" is more commonly used for such operation.
+Depending on the context this may vary.

 ```c_cpp
 size_t size();